clirdlf/ndsa.org/conference/digital-preservation-2025-cfp.md

 - Consider the contribution of the submission to the overall conference program
 - Recommend the proposal on a scale of 1-5 whether to reject or accept the proposal, and
 - Rate their familiarity on a scale of 1-5 (1 being completely new, 5 being very familiar).
-- They may also recommend the proposal for a shorter format.
+- They may also recommend the proposal for presentation as a lightning talk.
-Broader community input will also be solicited through an open community voting process, which will inform the Planning Committee’s final decisions.

 ## Submit your Proposal
 - **[Submit your proposal](https://forms.gle/jT8eyB8TbG8otHk26)** now